tsasse-kiampi/congestion/README.md

 - part of adjacency matrix as a number of routes between terminals
 - simple decoder with wrappers
 - congestion batches part
-- debugging tools (congestion visualisation)
+- debugging visualisation tools and (congestion visualisation)
 - GPU config
 - Efficient fast beautiful dataclasses
 - Generation from transformer
+- general pipeline for experience
+- general debugging for models

 REMARKS (should be on Git issues):